lambdaclass/zksync-eigenda-m1/README.md

-# Zksync-EigenDA proving service
+# Zksync-EigenDA Proving Service

-**Warning: This Proving service only works on a x86 machine with cuda support**
+> **Warning**: Only works on x86 machines with cuda support.

-**The EigenDA Proving service where risc0-steel is used in order to generate a proof for the call of the checkDACert function of EigenDA's CertVerifier contract, which performs the necessary checks to make sure a given blob is present.**
-**As well as performing the proof of equivalence verifying a proof that the EigenDA commitment commits to the given Blob.**
+This Proving Service is meant to be used by ZkSync-stack validium rollups that use EigenDA.

-**The Proving service consists of 2 Endpoints:**
+It consists of 2 json-rpc endpoints:
-**generate_proof: Which given the blobKey begins the proof generation process** **get_proof: Which given the blobKey it returns the generated proof or an error in case it hasn't finished**
+- generate_proof(blobKey): begins the proof generation process
+- get_proof(blobKey): returns the generated proof or an error if it hasn't finished

+The generated proof proves inclusion of a blob in EigenDA:
+- It uses risc0's steel library to prove an eth-call to EigenDACertVerifier.checkDACert function.
+- It also proves equivalence between the EigenDA commitment and the one computed by the ZKSync sequencer.
+- TODO: complete this with more accurate details of exactly what is proven.

+See our [docs](./docs/) for technical details.

 ## Deployment